Angela MacDonnell, Countess of Antrim: Career and family

-In 1928 she showed Mother and child and Woman and child at the Royal Academy.
+In 1928, she showed Mother and child and Woman and child at the Royal Academy.
 Her first one-person show was almost ten years later, in 1937 at the Beaux Arts Gallery in London where she showed eighteen pieces of sculpture and five cartoon.
 Some of the pieces she carved displayed expressions of medieval sculpture while others were more political such as an anti—fascist piece depicting a figure in a German helmet which was smashed sometime after being rejected by the Royal Academy but displayed at Whitechapel Gallery.

-In 1934 she married Randal John Somerled MacDonnell, earl of Antrim with whom she had three sons, including the artist Hector McDonnell and heir Alexander McDonnell and one daughter.
+In 1934, she married the 8th Earl of Antrim (1911–1977), with whom she had three sons, including the artist Hector McDonnell and the heir, Alexander, 9th Earl of Antrim, and one daughter.
 One of their sons lived for a day.
-Their home was Glenarm Castle in Co.
-Antrim.
+Their home was Glenarm Castle in County Antrim.
 From 11 May 1934, Sykes married name became McDonnell and she was styled Countess of Antrim.
-Sykes became known for her witty caricature drawings which featured her relatives, such as The siege of Dunluce (c.1934–5).
+Lady Antrim, as she now was, became known for her witty caricature drawings which featured her relatives, such as The siege of Dunluce (c.1934–5).

-Sykes was active in the Women's Voluntary Service in the second world war.
+Lady Antrim was active in the Women's Voluntary Service in the Second World War.
 She organised canteens and hostels as well as led a mobile hospital unit for rescued people from concentration camps through the Catholic Women's League in Ulster.
-Sykes served with Catholic Relief Services on missions in Holland and Germany at the end of the war.
-Sykes received the papal decoration Pro Ecclesia et Pontifice in 1947.
+Lady Antrim served with the Catholic Relief Services on missions in the Netherlands and Germany at the end of the war.
+Lady Antrim received the Papal decoration Pro Ecclesia et Pontifice in 1947.